Marketing is expensive. And nobody knows it better than you who is heading a small business with passion, hard work, and a small budget.

-As the person heading a small business, you probably ask yourself this often - Do I really need to spend so much time and money on marketing my business?
+You must have asked yourself this several times – is it really necessary to spend so much time and money on marketing my business?

-Marketing is crucial to every business.
-It gets your business through the clutter and introduces you to your target audience.
-Hence, a considerable part of your resources should be used for marketing or promoting your business.
+Hence, a considerable part of your revenue should be used for marketing or promoting your business.

-Keep reading to learn about some marketing ideas that can bring you good Return On Investment (ROI) without burning a hole in your pocket.
-Let’s get started.
+Keep reading to learn about some marketing ideas for small businesses that can bring you a good Return On Investment (ROI) without burning a hole in your pocket.

 1. Content is (still) the King

-A piece of content that is well researched and well written has the potential to drive humongous traffic, leads, and sales.
+A piece of content that is well researched and well written has the potential to drive meaningful traffic, leads, and sales.

 2. Use Visuals to Make the Content Easy-to-Consume

 If you talk about the early-SEO days, one could have easily made their way to higher search engine rankings with ‘all text and no visuals’ kind of content.
-But if you think you can succeed with this old-school strategy in 2018 (and 2019), you don’t stand a chance.
+But it doesn’t work anymore in 2021 and onwards.

 The gist is, whatever you do, your aim should be to make it memorable.
 With free graphic designing tools like Canva, you can create beautiful visuals like blog graphics, social media posts, banners, ebook covers, and much more.